 Clinical surveys of architectural theory are not for Steven and Angelina.
 While better spaces for bicycles might be their primary goal, their work has an altogether higher purpose.
 By interrogating the physical and cultural fabric of our cities, they help us reimagine the kind of society we might become.

 Dr Daniel Oakman, Senior Curator, People and the Environment, National Museum of Australia.

-The Hunter Chapter of Property Council of Australia have engaged my company Cycle Space International P/L to its mapping and masterplanning services.
-This is part of their mission to be leaders through responsible property development and future visioning for the city of Newcastle.
+The Property Council of Australia has engaged Cycle Space International P/L for its mapping and masterplanning services.
+This is part of their mission to be leaders through responsible property development and future visioning.

 Input into the design of a US Green Parking accreditation instrument, specifically with regards to future conversion of parking stations into bike-access housing.

 A talk at Singapore’s Archifest led to an invitation to advise the chiefs Singapore’s 4 Authorities with an interest in bicycle transport.
 Steven presented creative solutions to the problems of pedestrian conflict on shared paths, bike parking in shopping precincts and perspiration.
 He was also able to provide a pan-island bike transport strategy as an alternative to road and rail transport, that addressed the problems of available space, haze, heat and heavy rain. (pdf version of slide show)

 Contribution to the development of the Heart Foundation’s state environmental design policy for Tasmania.

 Invited by councillors of Hobart and Kingsborough Councils to help them develop actionable policies informed by a strategic vision of cycling in these municipalities.

 Permeability mapping of various cities to assess their suitability for bike sharing.